Tionesta Township, Forest County, Pennsylvania

 Tionesta Township is a township in Forest County, Pennsylvania, United States.
-The population was 739 at the 2020 census, up from 729 in 2010, up from 610 at the 2000 census.
+The population was 666 at the time of the 2020 census, up from the total of 729 that was documented by the 2010, up from 610 at the 2000 census.

+History

 Tionesta Township took its name from Tionesta Creek.

 Geography

-The township is in the southwestern corner of Forest County, bordered to the south by Clarion County and to the west by Venango County.
+The township is located in the southwestern corner of Forest County, bordered to the south by Clarion County and to the west by Venango County.
 The township surrounds the borough of Tionesta, a separate municipality.

 The Allegheny River crosses the township from its northern to its western border while forming part of the border between the township and Tionesta borough.
 Tionesta Creek joins the Allegheny from the east, just south of Tionesta borough.
 Tionesta Dam impounds the creek southeast of the borough, forming Tionesta Lake.

 U.S. Route 62 passes through the township and the borough following the Allegheny, leading north to Warren and southwest to Oil City.
 Pennsylvania Route 36 crosses the township and joins US-62 to cross the Allegheny at Tionesta.
 PA 36 leads northwest to Pleasantville and southeast to Brookville.

 According to the United States Census Bureau, Tionesta Township has a total area of 120.3 sqkm, of which 116.5 sqkm is land and 3.8 sqkm, or 3.19%, is water.